jbhannah/jbhannah.net-gulp/articles/2016-03-15-rails-development-with-docker.md

 testing.
 I'll go into further detail in a later post about Rails development with Neo4j.

-[^cleanup]: This is an ongoing struggle for many developers and is by no means exclusive to Rails development; I mention it here because it was one of the driving factors behind my construction of a Docker-based Rails development environment.
+[^cleanup]: This is an ongoing struggle for many developers, including myself, and is by no means exclusive to Rails development.
+I mention it here because it was one of the driving factors behind my construction of a Docker-based Rails development environment.

-[^win]: If you're on Windows, sorry, you're on your own for this part.
+[^win]: If you're on Windows, sorry; you're on your own for this part.

 [^dlite]: At the time of writing, DLite 2.0 is in beta and is backwards-incompatible with the 1.x branch.
 I've only used 1.x, so you're on